LukeAlbarracin/snofin-web-cljs/README.md

 # Snofin

-## Full-Stack Clojure App with Python Interpreter
+## Full-Stack Clojure Web App with Python Interpreter

 My experimention with a frontend written in Clojure integrated with a backend Python interpreter